Do Go On - 345 - Dame Julie Andrews

 Sam Worthington.

-You remember it better than I do
+You remember better than I do.

-They had to carjack a bird
+They had to carjack a bird and shove hair in its arsell.

-I mean it was its tail
+true.
+I mean it was this tail

-But so close to its arsehole
+but so close to its asshole.

 You know what I mean?

-Worth a re-watch?
+Wow.
+Worth a rewatch?

-They'll do a reboot
+released.
+Yeah.
+They'll do a reboot.

-The kids will know the reboot
+The kids will know the reboot.
+We'll say, well, we remember the original.

 Am I thinking that right?